schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/NestedLoops.rst.txt

 ways.
 First, an Image object can be made from the files that store digital images.
 The image object has an attribute corresponding to the width, the height, and the collection of pixels in the image.

-It is also possible to create an Image object that is "empty".
-An ``EmptyImage`` has a width and a height.
-However, the pixel collection consists of only "White" pixels.

 We can ask an image object to return its size using the ``getWidth`` and ``getHeight`` methods.
 We can also get a pixel from a particular location in the image using ``getPixel`` and change the pixel at a particular location using ``setPixel``.